Legislation exists at a particular place and time and for a particular purpose. Here we will explore the time elements of legislation and discuss:

 Legislation Before It Is Made

 Some jurisdictions have an exception to this process for tax legislation.
-In some cases, the tax legislation will be backdated to take effect as of the day it was announced, as opposed to enacted.
+In some cases, the tax legislation will be backdated to take effect as of the day it was announced instead of enacted.
 This is to prevent tax planning or tax evasion during the legislative process.

 Each jurisdiction has its own process for making a bill a law.
 Many folks of my generation recall with fondness “Schoolhouse Rock” where a bill becomes a law:

-The normal process is that a bill completes all stages in the legislative assembly before it is signed by the relevant executive. the process for subordinate legislation is generally made through a designated rulemaking process.
+The normal process is that a bill completes all stages in the legislative assembly before the relevant executive signs it.
+The process for subordinate legislation is generally made through a designated rulemaking process.

 Legislation After It Is Made But Before It Is Commenced

 Once legislation is made, it becomes law.
 However, it has no legal effect until it is commenced.
 Commencement is the date and time when the bill comes into effect and must be obeyed like law.
 During this limbo period, the government may take preparatory activities, appoint officials, hire staff, secure resources, and promulgate the information.

 Commencement is the process that makes a piece of legislation legally effective.
 This is also known as the date a law comes into force.
 A law can commence based on four general triggers, set at the time of passage:

 - upon a specified date in the Act